kathryn-culpepper/Physics-Articles-ML/README.md

 # Classification of Physics Articles
-Code and Data for my Senior Physics Capstone Project
+Undergraduate Senior Physics Capstone Project, analyzes collected data set to create an algorithm to classify physics articles as misinformation or not.
+Primarily done in Python.

 ## Folder Descriptions
 * Data Text Sources holds the article texts for the sources